 For example, if there was a sudden increase in sales, we could see where visitors came from during that period, and our analysts could help explain the reasons behind these sales trends.
 Finally, and most importantly, this meant we could provide the retailer with forecasts which were incredibly useful for their retail tourism marketing campaigns, and for forecasting future sales.

 Possibilities of ForwardKeys' data

 The results of this correlation analysis showed a near-perfect correlation, which allowed us to use our database to create profiles for the retailer.
 After conducting the correlation analysis, we were able to add some characteristics to the target group.
 In this case, it was shown that their customers mainly travelled in a group of at least 2 people and stayed at least 1 night at the location of interest.

 This information allowed the retailer to adjust their marketing strategy to fit people with these characteristics.
 Furthermore, because of the close correlation our data had with their data, we now inform them regularly about the evolution of these particular traveller profiles.
 This helped a lot with the marketing as well.
 With this information, they were able to attract retail tourism by using a brand mix that matched the needs of these travellers interest.

 To create an effective retail tourism marketing campaign, we also provided them with several other reports.
 An example is the destination and forward 90-180-270 report.
 In our reports case study we explain how these reports were used in more detail.

-In conclusion, our client was first able to carry out a historic analysis of the sales performance.
+In conclusion, firstly, our client was able to carry out a historic analysis of the sales performance.
 Secondly, they could gain an understanding of the expected sales performance in the coming 3 to 4 months.
-And finally, with this information, they were able to plan in store staffing, promotions and products offered, based on the nationalities that would be visiting when.
+And finally, with this information, they were able to plan in-store staffing, promotions and products offered, based on the nationalities that would be visiting at that time.